ZippoLag/InterviewCodeChallenge/Devlog.md

 ## TO-DO:

 * List all students that have the top 3 grades for each course
+	- Implement UTs for GetTopStudentsForAllCourses
 * Enroll a student in a course
 * Update a grade(number) for a student for a course
 * Stretch Goal: Modify the databse to allow for the storage of students' historical grades.
 * Stretch Goal: Setup a postman collection that calls each one of the endpoints.
+* Personal stretch: add error-handling middleware for all endpoints
 * Personal stretch: add plural to "Enrollment" in CompleteExampleDBContext.cs
 * Personal stretch: replace hardcoded "LocalDevelopmentContext" on Startup.cs and Unit Tests with a setting
 * Personal stretch: replace real DB connection on Unit Tests with an in-memory context mock
 * Personal stretch: contemplate adding Controller Unit Tests
+* Personal stretch: increase GetTopStudentsForAllCourses in StudentLogic.cs

 # Done